GregoireLD/Powershell-BigNum/README.md

 Each `BigNum` instance has a **maximum decimal resolution**.
 * list of cloning methods to alter the maximum decimal resolution (all create a new instance):
   * `.CloneWithNewResolution()` → Make "maximum decimal resolution" to match "val", and truncate if needed
+  * `.CloneAndRoundWithNewResolution()` → Reduce "maximum decimal resolution" to match "val", and round if needed
   * `.CloneWithAddedResolution()` → Make "maximum decimal resolution" increase by "val"
   * `.CloneWithAdjustedResolution()` → Shorten the "maximum decimal resolution" to the current decimal expansion lenght
   * `.CloneAndReducePrecisionBy()` → Reduce "maximum decimal resolution" by "val", and round if needed

-* list of Rounding methods (all create new instances, and leave maximum decimal resolution untouched):
+* list of Rounding methods (all create new instances, and leave the internal maximum decimal resolution untouched):
   * `.Round()` → Round to the the closest value of desired length, 0,5 are rounded away from zero
   * `.Ceiling()` → Round to a bigger or equal value of desired length
   * `.Floor()` → Round to a lower or equal value of desired length